Developing effective listening skills is just as important as developing

 (Don't need the why?
 Skip to 10 tips for developing effective listening skills)

-I'm sure you've had the experience of 'being talked at' rather than 'with'.
-You will also know the feeling of having been 'heard' but not listened to.
-Both lead to communication breakdowns.
+I'm sure you've had the experience of "being talked AT" rather than "with".
+You will also know the feeling of having been "heard" but not listened to.
+Both lead to communication breakdowns - malfunctions which lead to feelings of frustration for the speaker as well as the listener.

-When you communicate well, whether listening or speaking, you are mindful of whom you are listening or speaking to.
-The focus is not you but whomever you are interacting with.
-You are empathizing.
+When you communicate well, whether listening or speaking, you are mindful of who you are listening or speaking to.
+The focus is not yourself but whoever you are interacting with.
+You are empathizing - in tune with the person you are communicating with.

 If you are listening you are doing so actively rather than passively.
 You are fully focused on the speaker and listening beyond the words.